signalogic/SigSRF_SDK/paTest_readme.md

 Notes about the above display:

-* Time is on the horizontal axis (as with a time series plot), frequency on the vertical axis, and amplitude is in log-magnitude units (typical for frequency domain data) indicated by color, using a "heatmap" color scheme.
+* Time is on the horizontal axis (as with a time series plot), frequency on the vertical axis, and amplitude is in log-magnitude units indicated by color, using a "heatmap" color scheme.
 Together the 3 dimensions form a contour display
 * The combination of colors is similar to "inferno" or "magma" colormaps in Matlab and R, which are known as perceptually uniform colormaps, and for which researchers have found that the human brain perceives equal data steps as equal color space steps.
 This is important for convolutional neural networks based on machine vision, in order to generate input images that approximate common real world images
 * Highlighted areas show "wideband energy" which indicates areas of rapid, sharp changes in the time series data.
 The term comes from signal processing, and typically refers to an edge, or discontinuity in the time-series data.
 In this case, since the feature is the number of concurrent sessions, such areas indicate the telephony system was rapidly opening and closing sessions